tc39/proposal-pipeline-operator/README.md

 const userAge = userId |> await fetchUserById |> getAgeFromUser
 ```

-which would parsed identically to
+which would be parsed identically to

 ```js
 const userAge = getAgeFromUser(await fetchUserById(userId))